whiprandolph/bestseller/Part 1 - This Is Who We Really Are/02 - How Can a Whole Nation Embrace Generosity and Integrity.md

 Avoiding crime may seem impossible in societies numbering in the thousands or more, yet many large healthy human cultures have lived this way -- not just occasionally, but for millions of years.

 Countless Americans and Europeans, when encountering healthy cultures for the first time, have been surprised by the lack of crime or law enforcement.
-For example, when French Christian missionaries first visited the Huron in North America in the 1600s, they were amazed that thousands of people could get along so well without police or prisons.
+For example, when French Christian missionaries first visited the Huron in North America in the 1600s, they were amazed that thousands of people could get along so well without police or prisons.[xxx-huron farmers of the north|p71]

-In the 1930s, when American dentist Weston Price visited many healthy cultures around the world, he wrote that "few impressions can be more vivid than that of the absence of prisons and asylums."
+In the 1930s, when American dentist Weston Price visited many healthy cultures around the world, he wrote that "few impressions can be more vivid than that of the absence of prisons and asylums."[xxx-nutr phys gen|phys ment moral deter]

 Benjamin Franklin seemed equally surprised by healthy cultures he visited in eastern North America in the 1700s: "All their government is by Counsel of the Sages.
-There is no Force; there are no Prisons, no officers to compel Obedience, or inflict Punishment."
+There is no Force; there are no Prisons, no officers to compel Obedience, or inflict Punishment."[xxx-lies my teacher told me|p108]

-Indeed, Haudenosaunee writers noted, "We have no jails and do not need them."
+Indeed, Haudenosaunee writers noted, "We have no jails and do not need them."[xxx-a basic call to consciousness|p49]

 In sharp contrast, the United States, France, and every other unhealthy culture around the world spend huge amounts of time, energy, and money trying to control crime with prisons and police -- and yet so much crime and political corruption continues.